 Practice placements overseas

+Students may also be able to arrange practice placements overseas.
+These are sometimes called 'electives' and take place before you complete your programme.
 You must consider your insurance arrangements when arranging any placement overseas.
-The CSP PLI covers supervised student placements overseas for up to 180 days' duration, anywhere in the world except USA, Canada or Australia.
+The CSP PLI covers supervised student placements overseas for up to 180 days duration, anywhere in the world except USA, Canada or Australia.
 If you want to do a placement in any of these three countries you will need to take out separate insurance.

 Foreign students who are enrolled as an overseas student studying on a UK-based, recognised HCPC pre-registration physiotherapy programme do benefit from the PLI scheme while undertaking a formal student elective in their home country (but not USA, Canada or Australia).

-If you are arranging your own placement, in the UK or overseas, you should keep a clear record of the arrangement you set up and keep clear details of the name of your supervising physiotherapist (or other registered health professional).
+If you are arranging your own placement, in the UK or overseas, you should keep a clear record of the details of the placement and the name of your supervising physiotherapist (or other registered health professional).
 If a claim is made against you while you are a student you will be required to prove you had an appropriate supervisor, so it’s important you keep these details for future reference.

 Your CSP insurance is not in force if you cannot prove that you have an appropriate registered supervisor in place.